mono/website/docs/tools+libraries/libraries/Mono.Cairo/index.md

 -   [LineWidth](http://www.go-mono.com/docs/monodoc.ashx?tlink=0@ecma%3a15%23Graphics%2fP%2f7) -- to control the width of the stroke line.
 -   [LineCap](http://www.go-mono.com/docs/monodoc.ashx?tlink=0@ecma%3a15%23Graphics%2fP%2f8) -- controls the line capping (round, square, etc.)

-This state-based approach is far more convenient than specifying all drawing parameters in a single function call (like it's done ie. in the low-level [Gdk](/index.php?title=Gdk&action=edit&redlink=1 "Gdk (page does not exist)") drawing methods).
+This state-based approach is far more convenient than specifying all drawing parameters in a single function call (like it's done ie. in the low-level Gdk drawing methods).
 However, once you started creating your own custom drawing functions, you'll notice that it's hard to control all the state modifications spanned across multiple methods.
 In most cases you will not want to care about certain state modifiers assuming they're unset.

 Cairo provides us with methods to control the state stack.
 The respective `Graphics` members are [Save](http://www.go-mono.com/docs/monodoc.ashx?tlink=0@ecma%3a15%23Graphics%2fM%2f2) and [Restore](http://www.go-mono.com/docs/monodoc.ashx?tlink=0@ecma%3a15%23Graphics%2fM%2f3).